 Land use and zoning decisions made over a century's time left residents in a predominantly Black neighborhood in Birmingham, Ala. living with contamination on their properties that eventually became a federal Superfund site.

 But even as recently as August, a nearby industrial company, Bluestone Coke LLC, violated its air permit for at least a year by failing to control air emissions, said an Aug.
 25 lawsuit by the Jefferson County Dept. of Health, which denied a new permit.
 The action followed a 2015 civil rights complaint filed to federal EPA against the department after it denied a permit rehearing.
 The complaint asks EPA to investigate the disparate impacts of air pollution in the majority Black neighborhoods near the plant.
 Coke is a component in steel production, a long-time industry in Birmingham.

-The city chose to ignore a 1917 U.S. Supreme Court ruling that overturned racial zoning ordinances, contending that "threats to peace were imminent and severe if African Americans and whites lived in the same neighborhoods,” said public health experts at the University of Alabama, Birmingham, in a 2019 article in the International Journal of Environmental Research and Public Health.
-They called the site “a story of environmental injustice,” with the need to maintain order overruling constitutional rights of those involved, despite clear risks posed by heavy industry pollution in the area.
+The city chose to ignore a 1917 U.S. Supreme Court ruling that overturned racial zoning ordinances, such as one that contended that "threats to peace were imminent and severe if African Americans and whites lived in the same neighborhoods,” public health experts at the University of Alabama, Birmingham, wrote in a 2019 article in the International Journal of Environmental Research and Public Health.
+They called the Birmingham site “a story of environmental injustice,” with the need to maintain order overruling constitutional rights of those involved, despite clear risks posed by heavy industry pollution in the area.

 “Local and state governments have played a role in both generating the problem and offering mediocre solutions to communities,” the university researchers said.